-When estimating lifetime ECL for undrawn financing commitments, the Group estimates the expected portion of the financing commitment that will be drawn down over its expected life.
+When estimating ECL for undrawn financing commitments, the Group estimates the expected portion of the financing commitment that will be drawn down over its expected life.
 The ECL is then based on the present value of the expected shortfalls in cash flows if the financing is drawn down.
-The expected cash shortfalls are discounted at an approximation to the expected effective profit rate on the financing.